MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-dual-write-module.md

 ## Enable parallel processing in Finance and Operations apps to improve performance

-Enabling parallel processing can reduce the time needed to import data from Finance and Operations apps into customer engagement apps and Microsoft Dataverse.
+Enabling parallel processing can reduce the time needed to import data during  from Dynamics 365 customer engagement apps and Microsoft Dataverse to Finance and Operations apps.

 To enable parallel processing in Finance and Operations apps, complete the following steps.